Jonathan-K88/Cybersecurity-FInal-Project/Defensive_Report.md

 - Target 1
   - **Operating System**: Linux 3.2 - 4.9
-  - **Purpose**: The Target VM with WOrdPress as a vulnerable server for Kali VM
+  - **Purpose**: The Target VM with WordPress as a vulnerable server for Kali VM
   - **IP Address**: 192.168.1.110

 - Target 2
   - **Operating System**: Linux 3.2 - 4.9
-  - **Purpose**: The Target VM with WOrdPress as a vulnerable server for Kali VM
+  - **Purpose**: The Target VM with WordPress as a vulnerable server for Kali VM
   - **IP Address**: 192.168.1.115

 ### Description of Targets